 How they help your back: This move uses gravity to take the pressure off the pelvic floor while strengthening it at the same time.

 How to do it: Lie on your back with your knees lifted to create a 90-degree angle in your legs, head and shoulders lifted off the mat.
 Press your core muscles into the mat, pulse your arms up and down in a small motion.
-The goal is to do 100 total pulses, but if you’re just starting out, try 50!
+The goal is to do 100 total pulses, but if you’re just starting, try 50!

-What it works: The hundred does wonders for your diaphragm.
+How it works: The hundred does wonders for your diaphragm.
 The way you breathe affects how well your muscles work.
 Every exercise allows you to breathe differently.
 But proper Pilates breathing techniques enable the diaphragm to activate and strengthen its neighboring stabilizing muscles in your core.
-Using the same breathing techniques in daily lifting activities also helps make you more mindful of how your body moves so you reduce the risk of injuring your back.
+Using the same breathing techniques in daily lifting activities also helps make you more mindful of how your body moves, so you reduce the risk of injuring your back.

 Not only will Pilates help you strengthen your core muscles, but it’ll also boost your mental well-being.
 It gives you the chance to focus on your breathing so you can feel more aware of your body.
 There is a meditative quality to Pilates, which helps reduce stress and anxiety.
 Studies also show that expert meditators have a thicker cortex that is associated with lower pain sensitivity.
 So practicing mindful meditation regularly will lead to enhancing parts of the brain that directly affect pain perception.